About

 If sharing images from this site, please be kind and remember to credit and/or link.

 Hi there!
 Thanks for visiting.
 I’m an arts administrator, sometimes writer, sometimes photographer, born and raised in Queens, NY, to Colombian-born parents.
-I reside in my native borough with my husband and two children, where we can be found listening to records, looking at art, going for long walks, and escaping to the beach.
+I live in my native borough with my husband and two children, where we can often be found listening to records, looking at art, taking long walks, and escaping to the beach.

-With almost 20 years of experience in the visual arts field, I have focused on using digital tools and platforms to make the cultural world accessible to a broad audience.
-In 2022, I assumed the role of Assistant Director of Digital Content at the Whitney Museum—where I head Digital Content, including strategy, production, website content, social media, digital programs, imaging for temporary exhibitions, video, multimedia such as podcast minisodes, and third party content, specifically Bloomberg Connects.
+With nearly 20 years of experience in the visual arts field, I’ve focused on using digital tools and platforms to make culture more accessible to broader audiences.
+Since 2022, I’ve served as the Assistant Director of Digital Content at the Whitney Museum of American Art, where I lead digital strategy and production, overseeing website content, social media, digital programs, imaging for temporary exhibitions, video, podcast minisodes, and third-party content, including Bloomberg Connects.

+In July 2025, I began my term as Board President of ArtTable, the leading national organization dedicated to advancing the leadership of women and nonbinary professionals in the visual arts.
+I was elected to the board in 2023, having been a member since 2013.
 In 2018, I ran for and won my local election for a seat on the Queens Democratic County Committee and received an award for Hispanic and Latinx Leadership from the New York City Council.
-In 2020 and 2022, I was honored to win a seat on the committee again.
-In 2023, I was elected to the board of ArtTable, the foremost professional organization dedicated to advancing the leadership of women and nonbinary professionals in the visual arts.
+In 2020 and 2022, I was honored to be re-elected to the committee.

 A little more about me, what I do, and a peek at our family: